deepakanand/dojo-js-practice/ES5, Dojo and Strict mode.md

 ## Strict mode

+### What is strict mode?
 Strict mode was introduced in ES5.
 This is a way to opt-in to a restricted and safe variant of the language thereby avoiding the problematic bits.
-It is also the future of newer versions of the language. http://www.2ality.com/2014/12/one-javascript.html
+More importantly, it is the future of newer versions of the language. http://www.2ality.com/2014/12/one-javascript.html
 ES6 modules(and classes) will be in strict mode by default i.e. without needing the ‘use strict’ pragma.

-### Challenges of using strict mode in code mixed with Dojo code
+### Challenges of using strict mode in code mixed with Dojo

 * arguments.callee is not supported in strict mode
 * Dojo’s declare module uses arguments.callee to support the super call feature i.e. ```this.inherited(arguments)```.